 We recognize the difficulties many parents encounter in minimizing their children's exposure to electronic media and offer support in developing alternative activities.
 We urge parents to follow these developmental guidelines for media use.

-Please also see the table below; Media Developmental Guideline.
+Please also see the table on the following page.;

 Media Developmental Guideline

 Inspired by the Slow Tech Media Diet for Children Developed by Diana Graber & Patti Connolly